PenglinCai/ME5413_Group5_Final_Project/README.md

 ### 3. Navigation
-To localize the boxes generated in the area and navigate the robot with a snake-like path, run the findcube.py and snake_path.py simultaneously:
+To localize the boxes generated in the area and navigate the robot with a snake-like path, running:
 ```bash
 #Runing algorithm to localize the boxes
 python3 findcube.py